sufiyan-syed0921/market-validation-fsy/product_reviews/README.md

 ### Product Reviews

 Our goal with analyzing the qualitative data was to obatain the percentage of reviews (3 stars or lower) that mention issues with pitch smoothness or related features for each of the 3 yoke models.
-After coding each of the reviews to determine if they mention smoothness issues, I uploaded a spreadsheet that contains the coding results in a column to a dataframe to run descriptive statistics.
+After coding each of the reviews to determine this, I uploaded a spreadsheet that contains the coding results in a column to a dataframe to run descriptive statistics.

 ```R
 # Turtle beach